About

 Ujjaldidar Singh Memorial Foundation was formed in 1993 in memory of S. Ujjaldidar Singh.
 Ujjaldidar Singh was a young Amritdhari Sikh who took Amrit at the age of twelve.
 After he took Amrit, he participated in Amrit Sanchars as a Paheredaar, and did Sewa where he could.
 He was proud to be a Sikh.

 Sikh Children’s Day is an event the Foundation is proud to host.
-It is held the last Saturday of July every year.
 Over three hundred children take part in this special day, and participate in various competitions all day long.
-Starting in 1999, the Foundation also started giving away scholarships to deserving high school seniors.
-To date, dozens of scholarships have been given away to young Sikh men and women who have a commitment to serving their community and others.
+Sikh Children’s Day strives to inspire and empower Sikh youth by celebrating their heritage, fostering community engagement, and providing educational opportunities.
+Through cultural competitions, scholarships, and community activities, we aim to nurture pride in Sikh identity and promote the understanding of Sikh values in a diverse world.
 Ujjaldidar Singh Memorial Foundation is a registered non-profit, 501-C organization, and all donations are tax deductible.